 |School Highlight: M.S. in Art Therapy and Counseling students have 24/7 access to art studio facilities.|

 The Master of Science in Art Therapy and Counseling at Eastern Virginia Medical School in Norfolk, Virginia, consists of a mixture of lecture- and lab-based coursework, along with research and clinical experience in the field.
-Students spend three semesters completing internship programs in art therapy, and they have the option of specializing their studies in school, medical, geriatric, or trauma art therapy.
+Students spend three semesters completing internship programs in art therapy, and they have the option of specializing in their studies in school, medical, geriatric, or trauma art therapy.
 The program concludes with a master's capstone project.
-The school was ranked #60 among medical schools for primary care by U.S. News & World Report for 2017.
+The school was ranked #90 (tie) among medical schools for research by U.S. News & World Report for 2019.

 Top Art Therapy Graduate Schools